 The above-mentioned gaps require a more efficient use of hospital management information systems.
 There are several data systems including: (a) the patient administration systems, (b) laboratory information management systems, (c) pharmacy/dispensary/electronic prescribing systems, and (d) clinical notation systems.
 However, information is not always directly usable for extraction and analysis, and mechanisms to enable data warehousing and linkage are needed.18

+Need a strong concluding paragraph – what are the take-home messages of the study?

 CONTRIBUTORS